 The fastest speeds reached at the Singapore street circuit are towards the end of the first DRS Zone, just before the drivers hit the brakes for Turn 7.

 One of the split timing lines, Intermediate 1, is located here.
 At the end of the race the FIA publishes data on the top speeds achieved by the cars as they cross this line.

-In the previous Singapore GP in 2019 we saw some much higher speeds at the same point on the circuit, with Nico Hulkenberg achieving 328kph; that’s 13kph faster than Max managed in 2022.
+The highest speeds we’ve seen were from the 2019 Singapore GP at the same point on the circuit, with Nico Hulkenberg achieving 328kph; that’s 5kph faster than Ocon managed in 2023.
 Different engine regulations and aerodynamics packages made for faster cars in a straight line that year.

 Check out the Singapore GP lap records for some of the fastest laps around the circuit.